mojaloop/mojaloop-business-docs/vuepress/docs/Scheme/platform-operating-guideline.md

 The Scheme may wish to provide some mechanism for porting a Scheme ID from one DFSP to another.

 The following sections describe each service and the obligations and responsibilities of stakeholders.
-Each service consists of processes: most of the processes are linked to specific API calls specified in the "Open API Specification" section of this document.
+Each service consists of processes: most of the processes are linked to specific API calls specified in the [Open API Specification](#_1-2-open-api-specification) section of this document.

 ## 2. The Account Lookup Service